 - Buy the best fakes you can.
 I know I might get some blow-back when I say this but when you want artificial greens that look as close to the real thing as possible skip the large craft stores.
 They do have greens but they are usually not the best quality.

 - Mix different types of greens.
 When arranging greens make sure to mix a variety of different evergreens and other greenery together.
 You will be rewarded with a much more interesting and realistic arrangement.
-I filled the pottery lanterns with a short needle evergreen and a long needled pine.

 - The most popular types of faux greenery are… short needle evergreen, pine evergreen, cypress, boxwood, and juniper.